 Do you need a tourist visa to visit the countries on your tour or cruise?
 It may depend on how long you intend to visit there.

-As you are preparing for your upcoming trip, be sure you know if the countries on your itinerary require a tourist visa in addition to your passport to enter the country.
+As you are preparing for your upcoming trip, be sure you know if the countries on your itinerary, such as China, require a tourist visa in addition to your passport to enter the country.

 As with any other type of travel you do, it is your responsibility to obtain and have available the proper visa necessary for each country you will visit.